 Abingdon is a fully integrated assay and reader development and manufacturing business working via an accredited ISO13485:2015 quality management system with manufacturing facilities operating to GMP and registered with the FDA.

 We can offer a seamless service to minimise integration risk and ensure a smooth and efficient development and manufacturing process.
 Here are some examples:

 - Our technical transfer team ensure full alignment between our assay development and assay manufacturing teams to ensure a smooth transition to scale-up.

 - Our assay and reader teams work hand-in-hand on projects to ensure that we take a solution-based approach to your needs.

 - We have long experience of lateral flow reagent and material supply and we can support setting up your supply chain to ensure you have the surety of supply as your product is launched and sales grow.

-- We have direct experience of integrating our ADxLR5® lateral flow reader into middleware.
+- We have direct experience of integrating lateral flow readers.
 Our experienced systems integration team can work closely with you to ensure your quantitative assay solution meets your requirements and those of your customers.